-- Admissions criteria related to academic standards, including English language criteria, transfer credit and offer levels/thresholds, are set by the Academic Board, and reported to the Board of Trustees. - 2.
-Once approved by Academic Board, the admissions criteria appear in the Admissions Policy for the relevant year and are published on the University website. - 3.
-Admissions and the University Recruitment Team provide advice, guidance and recommendations on the general acceptability and equivalence of a range of entry qualifications using UK ENIC (Ecctis) and United Kingdom Visa and Immigration (UKVI) guidelines. - 4.
+- 3. Admissions and the University Recruitment teams provide advice, guidance and recommendations on the general acceptability and equivalence of a range of entry qualifications using UK ENIC (Ecctis) and United Kingdom Visa and Immigration (UKVI) guidelines. - 4.
 Admissions provides semesterly updates on admissions entry criteria and statistical trends to the Academic Board.
-The Office of the Provost will report this data to the Board of Trustees. - 5.
-The final decision over and responsibility for the admission of any student belongs to the Office of the Provost, as Chair of the Academic Board, reporting to the President and the Board of Trustees. - 6.
-Monitoring and review of admissions for each programme is undertaken by the Academic Board within the annual monitoring cycle, through 5-year review/revalidation exercises, and externally via formal reviews of the Middle States Commission on Higher Education (MSCHE) and the Office for Students.
+The Provost will report this data to the Board of Trustees. - 5.
+The final decision over and responsibility for the admission of any student belongs to the Provost, as Chair of the Academic Board, reporting to the President and the Board of Trustees. - 6.
+Monitoring and review of admissions for each programme is undertaken by the Academic Board within the annual monitoring cycle, through 5-year review/revalidation exercises, and externally via formal reviews of the Middle States Commission on Higher Education (MSCHE) and the UK Office for Students (OfS).